 In lessons, we focus on the skills of listening, evaluating, singing, playing, improvising, composing and performing.
 Children develop confidence and become more adept at working effectively with others, sharing their ideas, negotiating and finding creative solutions.
+Knowledge and skills are constantly revisited and refreshed to ensure that they become embedded.
 To support them in this, we prioritise the teaching and practising of key subject vocabulary.
-It is our aim that all children will be able to experience a sense of achievement and pride.

 We have created end points for each topic and milestones for the end of each year to show what pupils should know and should be able to do.
 These are assessed at the end of each unit.
 As the children revisit each strand of learning, either in the same year or in subsequent years, their teachers will know what prior learning should have taken place.
 These milestones have been created to ensure a meaningful progression of skills across the school.